 Rex Steele-Demolition and Reconstruction

-Rex Purchased a home that had flood damages.
-They will be doing some demolition and reconstruction but not changing the dimensions of the home.
-Cm, Vawser informed Mr. Steele that his hired help left a trail of items including a mattress along the road due to not covering the loads.
-Mr. Steele apologized and will make sure the loads are covered.
+Rex Purchased a home that has water damages.
+He is cleaning out the items left in the home and doing demolition on the walls that are water damaged.
+He is not changing the footprint of the home at this time.
+Cm, Vawser informed Mr. Steele that his hired help did not cover their loads that went out to the landfill leaving a trail of junk including a bed mattress.
+Mr. Steele apologized to the council and will make sure his hired help covers the loads.

 Cm, Jessica Vawser made a motion to approve the permit.

 Cm, Jessica Thurman 2nd the motion.
 Motion passed 4-0.